Transjakarta: Current fleets

 The capacity of each bus varies from 85, 100 to 120 passengers.
 Single Mercedes-Benz and Hino buses can carry about 85 passengers.
 Scania, Mercedes-Benz and Volvo Maxi buses can carry 100 passengers, and 120 can be carried by a standard articulated bus.
-TransJakarta operates Chinese-made Yutong, Zhongtong & Ankai and Swedish-made Scania articulated buses on long and straight corridors.
+Transjakarta operates some Chinese-made Zhongtong and Swedish-made Scania articulated buses on long corridors and those passing mostly straight roads in mix with non-articulated buses.
+Articulated buses may also be used for some high-demand cross-corridor BRT routes.

-Passengers can only board TransJakarta buses from designated shelters due to the higher passenger doors equipped with automated swing and slide mechanisms, which are controlled by the driver; however, the slide mechanism is being replaced by swing doors on all new buses, and full-height acrylic glass barriers are installed near the sliding doors, while low street-level doors are used for feeder routes with a driver's door on the front-left side of the bus for big buses and a pair of hydraulic folding doors for medium buses.
+Passengers can only board Transjakarta's BRT buses from designated shelters due to the higher passenger doors (about a meter and half from the ground) equipped with automated swing and slide mechanisms, which are controlled by the driver; however, the slide mechanism has been replaced by swing doors on all new buses, and full-height acrylic glass barriers are installed near the sliding doors, while low street-level doors are used for fully disintegrated Non-BRT routes (that only stops at pedestrian bus stops) with a driver's door on the front-left side of the bus for big buses and a pair of hydraulic folding doors for medium buses.

-TransJakarta buses have electronic boards and speakers that announce the name of shelters in Indonesian and English, bi-directional radio transceivers for communication between drivers and control centers, at least four mandatory CCTV cameras per bus, and automatic air freshener dispensers to keep the air fresh during rush hours.
+Transjakarta buses have electronic boards and speakers that announce the name of shelters in Indonesian and English, bi-directional radio transceivers for communication between drivers and control centers, at least four mandatory CCTV cameras per bus, and automatic air freshener dispensers to keep the air fresh during rush hours.
+The announcer system, officially mentioned as On-Board-Unit (OBU), is synced to the bus position on GPS and is automatically triggered by checkpoints along the bus route.